12 Dec Houston Real Estate Market Forecast 2018 – Texas Housing Predictions Woodlands Pasadena Baytown Bellaire Sugar Land Pearland TX

 Houston Not Like Other Housing Markets

 What’s unusual about the Houston housing market is how low priced homes have not sold well, yet high priced homes $750,000 are in demand.
-That contrasts with most other markets including New York, Miami, Los Angeles, San Francisco Bay Area, and Boston where high priced homes have waned.
+That contrasts with New York, Miami, Los Angeles, San Francisco Bay Area, and Boston and the housing market in Florida 2018 where high priced homes have waned.
 In fact, luxury homes have dropped in Calgary, Toronto and Vancouver up in Canada as well.

 Hurricane Harvey has stimulated the construction and home rehabiliation sectors and has generated heightened demand for leased properties and property management companies in the Houston area.
 The Hurricane flooded homes and displaced thousands of home owners and renters.